jsyedidia/three_weight/README.md

 - `apps/`: executables
 - `data/`: input data files for the executables
 - `tests/`: regression tests
-- `docs/`: documentation
+- `docs/`: documentation for the GUI
-- `notes/`: detailed explanations of the code and algorithm
+- `notes/`: detailed explanations of the codebase

 ## Install, build, test, and run with Pixi